Edward Parker Deacon: Manslaughter and imprisonment

 Deacon was "confined in the prison adjacent to the Palace of Justice" in Nice, France, where he was "entertained like a guest," After he was released from prison, he was pardoned by President Sadi Carnot, Edward and Florence were divorced in 1893, and Edward was awarded custody of the three older children.
 He took them to the United States, where he remained for the next three years.
-Deacon became mentally unstable and was hospitalised at McLean Hospital, where he died in 1901.
-Deacon and her sisters returned to France to live with their mother.